10 Internet Legends About Snakes

 In 2021, rumours began spreading through blogs and social media of a new threat roaming the vast American wilds: the snow snake.
 Images showed a completely white snake resting on a patch of snow.
 Apparently, the snake only came out during sub-zero temperatures.
 Its bite was capable of freezing human blood solid, and causing a precipitous decline in body temperature.

-It had already killed one person in Pennsylvania, and three people in Ohio.
+The snow snake had already killed one person in Pennsylvania, and three people in Ohio.
 Scientists were “trying to find a cure“, but with no success yet.
 The email advised people to “forward this and try to save as many people as we can from this deadly snow snake“.

-Scientists raced to debunk the “hoax”.
-They argued that all reptiles are cold-blooded, unable to generate their own internal warmth.
-No snow snake species has yet been discovered in the frosty winter realms of the northern US.
 The white snake pictured turned out to be made from rubber, possibly a children’s toy painted white.
-Some said it was so ridiculous it was laughable, but few would claim to understand all the mysteries of the American continent, yet alone the entire world.
+Despite the panic, most agreed that the snow snake was a mere legend, a figment of overactive imaginations.
+Then again, few would claim to understand all the mysteries of the American continent, yet alone the entire world.

 4 Snakes measuring their owners